bird-house/birdhouse-deploy/birdhouse/README.rst

 * Install latest docker-ce and docker-compose for the chosen distro (not the version from the distro).

-* Have a real SSL Certificate, self-signed SSL Certificate do not work properly.
+* Have a real SSL Certificate.
 Let's Encrypt offers free SSL Certificate.
+  Self-signed certificates can also be used but are only recommended for local development.

 * If using Let's Encrypt, port 80 and 443 and hostname should be accessible publicly over the internet before requesting a certificate with Let's Encrypt.
 Let's Encrypt